AvinZarlez/unity-tools/README.md

 The goal of this extention is to add miscellaneous functionality to Visual Studio Code for Unity developers.

-This extension also acts as an extension package for other Unity related VSCode extensions.
+In this future, this extension will also act as an extension package for other Unity related VSCode extensions.
 Specfically, "YclepticStudios.unity-snippets" and "Unity.unity-debug"
+However, that feature is in preview right now, so for now you'll have to manually install the related extensions.

 ## What this extension isn't